umar-wiztech/DigitalTolk-test/refactor/app/README.md

 Remarks:
     I have identified few issues and refered possible fixes for that.
 However, due to shortage of time, I did not get a chance to refactor the existing code.

+Remarks:
+I have identified few issues and referred possible fixes for that.
+However, I did some changes for reference there is lot of messe code in repo and controller id did not change reason lack of knowledge of a product or project